-A professionally created designer lookbook is a key to showcasing your new collection.
+A professionally created clothing line lookbook is a key to showcasing your new collection.
 It takes experience to organize the whole process from model casting to planning the photoshoot itself.
-It is very rare when you can manage to do a photoshoot for a lookbook on location.
+This is where the ability to think through details and plan the logistics should work well with creative thinking.

-It is often when designers or fashion boutiques contact me for creating photography for their collection lookbook under strict deadlines when an important fashion show is coming up, and there is really very little time to put everything together.
+It is often when designers or fashion boutiques contact me to create photography for their collection lookbook under strict deadlines when an important fashion show is coming up, and there is very little time to put everything together.
 Ideally, you should have enough time on your hands to plan everything out in detail.
 It should reflect the feel and the inspiration, and be functional to show your pieces and their combinations.
 But reality often affects the creative process…

 A great alternative is a venue with a character that reflects the style of your collection: edgy, modern, or elegant.
 The style of your clothing and interior it is shot in have to work with each other well.
 The architectural elements should accentuate the features but never overpower them.
 The sample with the concrete wall shown above is a great example – it adds natural texture, and it was a very comfortable location to shoot in – a lobby of a modern building, with an accessible power supply and easy access to a change room.